poojanagrawal/mesalabs-day1/lab1/README.md

 have to run your model all the way to the TAMS.
 You can interupt it using ctrl+C if you're on Linux and Cmd+C if you're on Mac.

+>> I will recommend removing the above paragraph for time reasons.

 ### Upgrading the physics

 7. *inlist_project* is currently mostly empty, meaning most settings are using MESA's default values.
 You should always check whether these are appropriate for your models.
-As an example, since this lab concerns fairly massive stars, mass loss by winds may play a considerable role.
+As an example, realistic stars can lose a fair amount of mass through winds.

-Check the documentation of `&controls` to see what the default mass loss is.
+Check the documentation of `&controls` to see what the default wind mass loss model is.

 <details>
 <summary>Show hint</summary>